waruhachi/platform/README.md

 ## Contributing

 If you're looking to contribute to the CLI, or to the control plane, please refer to our [CONTRIBUTING.md](./CONTRIBUTING.md) document.

+## Running locally

+We will have proper instructions for running the CLI and the backend locally available soon.
+In the meantime, please feel free to refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) document, as that should suffice if you're a bit patient.